-If you’re doing the Cairns to Cape Tribulation drive on a weekend or on a public holiday, then chances are there’ll be hang gliders launching off the Rex Lookout.
+If you’re doing the Great Barrier Reef Drive from Cairns to Cape Tribulation on a weekend or on a public holiday, then chances are there’ll be hang gliders launching off the Rex Lookout.
 If you’re lucky, you might even spot the famous hang gliding dog!

 Next up on this epic coastal drive is Port Douglas.
 Famous for its beautiful waterfront and the world-class 4 Mile Beach.

 To make the most of the journey, stop in Port Douglas for a coffee break or lunch.
 Alternatively, stay the night in order to make the most of all of the coastal walks, beaches and nearby attractions.

 Or, read the comprehensive accommodation guide with the best deals!

 Below I’ve also included a couple of links to the best activities to check out when stopping by in Port Douglas on the Cairns to Cape Tribulation drive.

 Only a short 20-minute drive north from Port Douglas is the famous Mossman Gorge.
 This is one of the best places to visit if you want to experience a walk through the Daintree Rainforest.